|Sebastian Thrun Resigns from Stanford to Launch Udacity|

 Now that I saw the true power of education, there is no turning back.
 It's like a drug.
 I won't be able to teach 200 students again, in a conventional classroom setting.

 The positive consequence is that Thrun has found a backer with the resources to enable him to offer more free online classes.
-The Udacity website is already open for signups and the first two classe are due to start next month.
+The Udacity website is already open for signups and the first two classes are due to s tart next month.

 CS101: Building a Search Engine is to be taught by Dave Evans, Professor at the University of Virginia and Sebastian Thrun, requires no previous experience and aims to teach not only "enough about computer science that you can build a web search engine like Google or Yahoo" in just seven weeks.